matjp/latex-preview/README.md

 * LaTeX Font Dir: Path to the font directory of your LaTeX distribution.
 Required
 * Debug Mode: Print debug messages?
 Default false

+## Commands

+* Show Preview (Ctrl+Shift+L): Opens the Preview window, compiles your document, and renders it
+* Set Page Size: Choose from a list of page sizes.
+Recompiles after selection
+* Set Magnification: Enter a new magnification percentage.
+Recompiles after entry
+* Magnification +10% (Ctrl+Shift+UpArrow): Increase magnification by 10% and recompile
+* Magnification -10% (Ctrl+Shift+DownArrow): Decrease magnification by 10% and recompile
+* Generate PDF File: Compiles your document to a PDF file

 ## No preview showing?

 * Check the output log for error messages